-A poor women grew lots of Vegetable on a floating garden during monsoon flood ${\color{blue} --}$ Source BCAS Workshop on Renewable Energy held: New Investment Opportunity in Climate Fund In a national workshop, Mr. Iqbal Hassan Mahmood, the State Minister for the Ministry of the Power, Energy and Mineral Resources of GoB, said that the Clean Development Mechanism (CDM) offers a great opportunity for Bangladesh to earn significant amount of external resources for investment in the energy and environment sector.
+A poor women grew lots of Vegetable on a floating garden during monsoon flood - Source BCAS Workshop on Renewable Energy held: New Investment Opportunity in Climate Fund In a national workshop, Mr. Iqbal Hassan Mahmood, the State Minister for the Ministry of the Power, Energy and Mineral Resources of GoB, said that the Clean Development Mechanism (CDM) offers a great opportunity for Bangladesh to earn significant amount of external resources for investment in the energy and environment sector.
 He was speaking as Chief Guest in a national workshop on renewable energy in Dhaka on 1 June 2005.
 The experts said that the size of such investment would depend on our preparation and enabling government supports as well as sound technical proposals in energy efficiency and renewable energy sector.
-The NGOs and research community can help the government and the private sector in developing the capacity of the country and good proposals investment This was expressed in a two-day National Workshop on Awareness Training Building and Motivation for "Promotion of Renewable Energy, Energy Efficiency Greenhouse Gas Abatement and (PREGA)", which started in the morning today at the LGED Bhaban, Sher-e-Bangla Nagar in Dhaka.
+The NGOs and research community can help the government and the private sector in developing the capacity of the country and good proposals for investment This was expressed in a two-day National Workshop on Awareness Training Building and Motivation for "Promotion of Renewable Energy, Energy Efficiency Greenhouse Gas Abatement and (PREGA)", which started in the morning today at the LGED Bhaban, Sher-e-Bangla Nagar in Dhaka.
 Supported by the Asian Development Bank (ADB), the workshop was organized by Bangladesh Centre for Advanced Studies (BCAS), an independent research and policy institute in Dhaka.
-Chaired by Dr. A Atiq Rahman, Executive Director of BCAS, the inaugural session of workshop was attended by over hundred participants representing relevant government departments, key private enterprises involved in energy sector, NGOs, research organizations and international development agencies working in Bangladesh.
-Dr. M Eusuf, Senior Fellow of BCAS and Team Leader of the PREGA project gave the keynote speech in the inaugural session.
-Mr. Samuel Tumiwa, Energy Expert of ADB also spoke in the occasion.
+Chaired by Dr. A Atiq Rahman, Contd from page 3 Executive Director of BCAS, the inaugural session of workshop was attended by over hundred participants representing relevant government departments, kev private enterprises involved in energy NGOs, sector, research organizations and international development agencies working in Bangladesh.
+Dr. M Eusuf, Senior Fellow of BCAS and Team Leader of the PREGA project gave the keynote speech